 It’s one thing to have the knowledge and expertise that organizations need and it’s a completely different thing to be able to turn that knowledge and expertise into a successful business consulting firm.
 Starting a consulting business is not the challenging part.

-Are you prepared to handle the hassles of running a business, including paperwork, finance and cash flow management, and marketing strategies?
-Are you equipped with what it takes to search, identify, and win clients in the very competitive and driven freelance marketplace?
+Are you prepared to handle the hassles of running a business, including paperwork, finance, and cash flow management, and marketing strategies?
+Are you equipped with what it takes to search, identity, and win clients in the very competitive and driven freelance marketplace?

 A Freelance Business Consultant’s Job Duties